kyxap1/starred/README.md

 ## Python

+- [patroni](https://github.com/zalando/patroni) - A template for PostgreSQL High Availability with ZooKeeper, etcd, or Consul
 - [magic-wormhole](https://github.com/warner/magic-wormhole) - get things from one computer to another, safely
 - [zfs_autobackup](https://github.com/psy0rz/zfs_autobackup) - ZFS autobackup is used to periodicly backup ZFS filesystems to other locations.
 No additional tools of libraries or config files needed.
 - [dotdrop](https://github.com/deadc0de6/dotdrop) - Save your dotfiles once, deploy them everywhere